runnerway/neo4j-gremlin-bolt/README.md

 Cons:

  * CREATE statements will run slower since the entity must be retrieved from the database in order to recover the generated id: `CREATE (n:label{field1: value, ..., fieldN: valueN}) RETURN n`
  * Entity IDs in Neo4J are not guaranteed to be the same after a database restart/upgrade.
-Storing links to Neo4J entities outside the database based on IDs could be invalid after a database restart/upgrade.
+Storing links to Neo4J entities outside the database based on IDs could become invalid after a database restart/upgrade.

-### Database sequence support, see [Neo4JNativeElementIdProvider](http://tinkerpop.apache.org/javadocs/current/core/org/apache/tinkerpop/gremlin/structure/providers/Neo4JNativeElementIdProvider.html) for more information.
+### Database sequence support, see [DatabaseSequenceElementIdProvider](https://github.com/SteelBridgeLabs/neo4j-gremlin-bolt/blob/master/src/main/java/com/steelbridgelabs/oss/neo4j/structure/providers/DatabaseSequenceElementIdProvider.java) for more information.

 ```java
     // create id provider